Last Updated on April 25, 2023 by Lori Walker

 A bread bought from the store may smell sour if it’s spoiled or due to the process of fermentation, which is necessary to make it fluffy.

-If it’s not yet spoiled, then it’s probably the yeast, or it contains whole grains that have carbohydrates, encouraging acetic acid production.
+If it’s not yet spoiled, it’s probably the yeast, or it contains whole grains with carbohydrates, encouraging acetic acid production.
+But why does my sourdough starter smell like nail polish remover?

 All in all, making bread requires a lot of knowledge to get the right amount of flavor, from the measurements of the ingredients to fermentation.